MarcinSc/gdx-graph/README.md

 ## Status

-GDX-graph is undery heavy development at the moment.
+GDX-graph is under heavy development at the moment.
 The devlogs are available on [YouTube](https://www.youtube.com/playlist?list=PLqpawGIg6Qj5CvjOaCbB536z862XhjPQi)